-NBA Rumors: Chicago Bulls’ Rajon Rondo And Fred Hoiberg Have Not Spoken Since Being Benched
+NBA Rumors: Chicago Bulls’ Rajon Rondo And Fred Hoiberg Have Not Spoken Since PG Was Benched

 More trouble could be brewing for the Chicago Bulls.
 Rajon Rondo and Fred Hoiberg have not spoken much to each other, according to the Bulls’ point guard.
 Will a conclusion come anytime soon for the Bulls and their mercurial star player?

-It has been nearly two weeks since Rajon Rondo was benched (courrtesy of CSN Chicago) by Chicago Bulls’ head coach Fred Hoiberg.
+It has been nearly two weeks since Rajon Rondo was benched (courtesy of CSN Chicago) by Chicago Bulls’ head coach Fred Hoiberg.
 Rondo’s banishment to the bench continued (courtesy of Sporting News) Monday night’s game versus the Oklahoma City Thunder.
 That night seemed weird because it was remarkably Rajon Rondo’s bobblehead night.

 The Bulls ended Rajon Rondo’s benching in the following game — a road visit to face the Washington Wizards.
 Rondo played as fellow Chicago Bulls’ stars Jimmy Butler and Dwyane Wade stayed in Chicago to recover from ailments and rest.

 Many people will speculate that the only reason why the Bulls ended Rondo’s benching is because they were shorthanded.
 If so, Bulls’ coach Fred Hoiberg had to be a great salesman in order to convince Rajon Rondo to be ready to play.
-Because the Bulls are paying Rondo to play that should never be a problem.
+Because the Bulls are paying Rondo to play, that should never be a problem.
 The issue is that Hoiberg allegedly has not said much to his point guard since having him glued in a chair for the past four games.

 Rajon Rondo tells the media he's playing pick-up at a middle school.
 WHO SAW THIS COMING https://t.co/qQdSd2wUfc